kyma-project/gardener-syncer/README.md

 ## Overview

-Gardener Syncer Job is Cronjob that regularly synchronizes the Seed-data from Gardener System to Kyma Control Plane.
+Gardener Syncer Job is a Cronjob that regularly synchronizes the Seed data from Gardener System to Kyma Control Plane (KCP).
 The fetched Gardener Seed data for available cloud providers regions is stored inside a ConfigMap.

-For more information, see [architectural docs](./docs/contributor/arch/001-kcp-sync-gardener-seed.md)
+For more information, see [architectural docs](./docs/contributor/arch/001-kcp-sync-gardener-seed.md).

 ## Prerequisites

-- Gardener Syncer Job is running on the Kyma Control Plane.
+- Gardener Syncer Job is running on KCP.
 - Gardener Syncer Job is configured to connect to the Gardener System with kubeconfig file.

 ## Installation and Configuration

-The Gardener Syncer Job is installed and run as an ArgoCD application in the Kyma Control Plane.
+The Gardener Syncer Job is installed and run as an ArgoCD application on KCP.

 For more information about the Gardener Syncer Job installation and configuration, see the [installation](./docs/operator/installation.md) and [configuration](./docs/operator/configuration.md) documentation.